rust-lang/rust-wiki-backup/Doc-detailed-release-notes.md

 The following are all related to the in-progress effort to eliminate expensive, implicit copies from the language.
-The current rule is that types that require allocation to copy (shared or unique boxes) or that contain mutable fields are not implicitly copyable.
+The current rule is that types that require allocation to copy (unique boxes) or that contain mutable fields are not implicitly copyable.
 These are warnings now but will be either errors by default or entirely disallowed by the typesystem in the future.